Soft tissue sarcoma

 Symptoms of soft tissue sarcoma

-Fatigue or a feeling of heaviness in the limbs
+Unexplained bruising or a feeling of heaviness in a limb.

 What causes soft tissue sarcoma?